-- a dict with a user\id key, or - an instance with an id and to dict property.
+- a dict with a user_id key, or - an instance with an id and to_dict property.

-By default, it looks for the id on the user\id property of a user instance.
+By default, it looks for the id on the user_id property of a user instance.
 However, you can change that to another property.

 If your user should not be authenticated, then you should raise an exception, preferably AuthenticationFailed.
+Please do not just return None.
+If you do, you will likely get a 500 error.